laminas/laminas-mvc/doc/book/migration/to-v3-0.md

 ## Zend\Mvc\View\InjectTemplateListener

-The `InjectTemplateListener` attempts to map a controller *service* name to a template using a variety of heuristics, including an explicit map provided during configuration, or auto-detection based on the service name.
+The `InjectTemplateListener` attempts to map a controller name to a template using a variety of heuristics, including an explicit map provided during configuration, or auto-detection based on the controller class name.

-In version 2, the autodetection took into consideration the `__NAMESPACE__` provided in routing configuration, and would omit the module subnamespace if a match was found.
+In version 2, the autodetection took into consideration the `__NAMESPACE__` route match parameter to derive subnamespaces or would omit them completely if `__NAMESPACE__` is not present.
 This caused issues when multiple modules shared a top-level namespace (e.g., `ZF\Apigility` and `ZF\Apigility\Admin`) if each had a controller with the same name.

 To avoid naming conflicts, version 3 removes this aspect of autodetection, and instead provides exactly one workflow for mapping:

-- Strip the `Controller` subnamespace, if present (e.g., the namespace `Application\Controller\\` is normalized to `Application\\`).
+- Strip the `Controller` subnamespace, if present (e.g., the namespace `Application\Controller\` is normalized to `Application\`).
 - Strip the `Controller` suffix in the class name, if present (e.g., `IndexController` is normalized to `Index`).
 - Inflect CamelCasing to dash-separated (e.g., `ShowUsers` becomes